robbert-vdh/yabridge/docs/architecture.md

 expanded upon over time, but it does make proxying such an object more difficult.
 Yabridge's approach for this problem is described below.

-Communication for VST3 modules within yabridge uses one channel for function calls from the native host to the Windows plugin, one channel for callbacks from the Windows plugin to the native host, and then one additional channel per audio processor for performance reasons.
+Communication for VST3 modules within yabridge uses one communication channel for function calls from the native host to the Windows plugin, one channel for callbacks from the Windows plugin to the native host, and then one additional channel per audio processor for performance reasons.
 All of these communication channels allow for additional sockets and threads to be spawned using the means outlined above.

 When the host loads the VST3 module, we'll go through a similar process as when initialzing the VST2 version of yabridge.
 After initialization the host will ask